My Work Setup

 ShortPixel $25 – Lifetime Deal

-I use ShortPixel to optimize and compress images on all the websites I build, and it’s great for optimizing raster images like PNGs and JPEGs.
+I use ShortPixel to optimize and compress images on all the websites I build.
+It’s great for optimizing raster images like PNGs and JPEGs.
 The service reduces the file size dramatically, with no discernible difference in quality.
 I typically use the CLI tool for my work.

 DepositPhotos

 I use DepositPhotos for all my stock image needs.
-It’s not often, but whenever it comes up, I’m able to find whatever I need quickly, and I’m not worrying about licensing issues.
+It’s not often, but whenever it comes up, I can find whatever I need quickly, and I’m not worrying about licensing issues.
 Great for mock-ups, placeholders, marketing assets, and websites I’m building that need royalty stock imagery.

 AudioHero – $117 for 9000 Credits

-I bought credits to AudioHero to get access to 250,000 premium royalty-free music tracks and sound effects that are licensed with all media and worldwide rights.
+I bought credits to AudioHero to access 250,000 premium royalty-free music tracks and sound effects licensed with all media and worldwide rights.
 The credits don’t expire.

 Applications